Perfect Crown: Casting

-In December 2024, IU and Byeon Woo-seok were selected to star, as announced by Kakao Entertainment.

-On March 28, 2025, TV Daily reported that IU and Byeon would be leaving the series, but their agencies denied the claim.
-On the next month, Noh Sang-hyun and Gong Seung-yeon were confirmed to appear following IU and Byeon.
-In June, Yoo Su-bin, Lee Yeon, and Chae Seo-an were reportedly cast.
+In December 2024, Kakao Entertainment confirmed that IU and Byeon Woo-seok would star in the series.
+Three months after the confirmation, TV Daily reported that IU and Byeon would be leaving due to scheduling conflicts, but it was denied by their agencies.
+In April 2025, Noh Sang-hyun and Gong Seung-yeon were cast following IU and Byeon.
+In June 2025, Yoo Su-bin, Lee Yeon, and Chae Seo-an also joined the cast.